cackle-rs/cackle/CONFIG.md

 # Configuration format

-Cackle is configured via a cackle.toml, which by default is located in the package or workspace root.
+Cackle is configured via a `cackle.toml`, which by default is located in the package or workspace root.

 ## API definitions